Kremlin foe Alexei Navalny's team confirms his death and says his mother is searching for his body

+His death — less than a month before an election that will give Putin another six years in power — has removed President Vladimir Putin of his greatest political foe who organised mass anti-Kremlin protests and crusaded against corruption.
+It has also deprived the Russian opposition of its most well-known politician and sparked a search for Navalny's body, which his team said was not being returned to his family until official tests are done.

-An official note handed to Navalny’s mother stated that he died at 2:17 p.m. local time Friday, Kira Yarmysh said.
+An official note handed to Navalny’s mother stated that he died at 2:17 p.m. local time Friday, Kira Yarmysh, Navalny's spokesperson said.
 She added that an employee of the prison colony said that Navalny’s body was taken to the nearby city of Salekhard as part of a probe into his death.

-She demanded that his body be handed over to his family.
+Ivan Zhdanov, the director of Navalny’s Anti-Corruption Foundation, wrote on X, formerly Twitter, that Navalny’s mother had been told by prison officials that her son had perished due to “sudden death syndrome” when she arrived at his former penal colony Saturday with one of the politician’s lawyers.

-When a lawyer and Navalny's mother visited the morgue in Salekhard, it was closed, Navalny's team said, writing on their Telegram channel.
+When a lawyer and Navalny's mother visited the morgue in Salekhard, it was closed, Navalny's team wrote on their Telegram channel.
 The lawyer called the morgue and was told that Navalny's body is not there, his team said.

-“We demand that Alexey Navalny’s body be handed over to his family immediately,” Yarmysh wrote on X, previously Twitter.
-The cause and the circumstances of Navalny’s death Friday remain largely unclear.
+Another of Navalny’s lawyers went to Salekhard’s Investigative Committee and was told that the cause of Navalny's death had not yet been established and that new investigations are being done with the results to be released next week, Yarmysh said.

+Russia's Investigative Committee, Yarmysh said, informed his team that the body would not be handed over to his relatives until those investigations had been completed.

+“It’s obvious that they are lying and doing everything they can to avoid handing over the body,” she wrote on X, adding that his team “demand that Alexei Navalny’s body be handed over to his family immediately.”

 Russia’s Federal Penitentiary Service reported that Navalny felt sick after a walk and became unconscious at the penal colony in the town of Kharp, in the Yamalo-Nenets region about 1,900 kilometers (1,200 miles) northeast of Moscow.
 An ambulance arrived, but he couldn’t be revived.
 The cause of death is still “being established,” it said.